santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 For the duration creatures in this area can't see, except by wearing air tight eye protection and take 1d6 necrotic damage at the start of their turn.

 The spores are extremly flamable any contact with fire will light them up, and any creature in the area takes 1d6 magic fire damage.
 This also removes the spore cloud.

+A strong wind can remove the spore cloud.

 <br/>